randarp/typed-contract/README.md

 If you would like to see all of the documentation click here [https://github.com/randarp/typed-contract/wiki](https://github.com/randarp/typed-contract/wiki)

 <h3> Would you like to contribute to this project ? </h3>
-Check out the GitHub repository to see where we can make TypedContract even better <a href="https://github.com/randarp/typed-contract/">Here</a>
+Check out the GitHub repository to see where we can make typed-contract even better <a href="https://github.com/randarp/typed-contract/">Here</a>
 <h3> Class and Function Documentation </h3>

 Of course you would like to know what is included in this wonderful code contract library so you can utilize it to the best of it's ability.